 Few destinations are as fan-friendly as Greater Phoenix.
-From the Super Bowl to college championship showdowns to the best-attended tournament on the PGA Tour, the nation’s sixth-largest city plays host to some of the biggest sporting events in the world.
+From the Super Bowl to college championship showdowns to the best-attended tournament on the PGA Tour, the nation’s fifth-largest city plays host to some of the biggest sporting events in the world.
 Phoenix is one of only 13 cities that fields teams in all four major pro sports leagues, and it’s also the setting for a pair of NASCAR events each racing season.

 For more than 20 years, the Phoenix Suns were the only major sports team in town, but as Phoenix grew, so did its reputation for big-time sports.
 Greater Phoenix earned its first major sports title in 2001 when the Arizona Diamondbacks, in just their fourth season of play, earned a World Series title.
 America’s sunniest metropolis laid claim to its next pro titles in 2007 and 2009, when the Phoenix Mercury won the WNBA Finals.

 The 2017 NCAA Men's Final Four is set for April 1 and April 3, 2017 at University of Phoenix Stadium.
 Downtown Phoenix will transform into a hub for fan festivities that will use a similar blue print from Super Central XLIX.

 Since joining the National Basketball Association in 1968, the Phoenix Suns have been one of the league’s more successful franchises.
 The Suns have advanced to the NBA playoffs 29 times, and they regularly play before sellout crowds at Talking Stick Arena (formerly US Airways Arena).
 The arena, built in 1992, seats 19,022 for basketball and hosted the NBA All-Star Game in 2009.
 Information: (602) 379-SUNS (7867).